 Louisiana Downs Trainer, Jockey and Owner Standings

-Steve Asmussen has moved into the lead in the owner standings with seven wins from 18 starts.
-End Zone Athletics Inc. has moved into the lead in the owner standings with 12 wins from 23 starts.
-End Zone Athletics, Inc and Wayne T. Davis are tied for second with nine wins and horses owned by Ronnie P. Ward have won six races to date.
+End Zone Athletics Inc. has moved into the lead in the owner standings with seven wins from 18 starts.
+Wayne T. Davis is tied for second with Asmussen.
+Both have won five races this season.

 Post Times and Racing Dates